-Electric motors and generators can be broadly classified based on their magnetic field excitation and internal construction as induction motors, permanent magnet (PM) motors and reluctance motors, including wound-rotor (WRM), externally excited synchronous motors (EESM) as well.
+Electric motors and generators can be broadly classified based on their magnetic field excitation and internal construction as induction motors, permanent magnet (PM) motors and reluctance motors.
 Induction traction motors were used in the past in EVs (e.g., General Motors EV1 and Tesla Model S) for their robustness.
+Today, over 92% of EVs use PM electric motors because of their efficiency and power-